 As always on a parting note, I would advise everyone that beautiful skin is not about how many procedures you can afford and do, but is more about keeping a good routine.
 Follow my basic skin care tips (you can find it here : https://inurskn.in/skin-care-habits/ ) and trust me, I hope you will need less and less skin procedures and external interventions of any kind be it a visit to beauty parlour or a skin doctor.

-Built on more than a decade of experience of Dr. Sejal Saheta, we are the honest and affordable, skin and hair care clinic.
-Our goal is to make each patient comfortable and happy with their appearance with the least amount of intervention.
+Built on more than a decade of experience of Dr. Sejal Saheta, we are the honest and affordable, skin and hair care clinic that offers treatments like.
+Our goal is to make each patient comfortable and happy laser skin toning in Mumbai with their appearance with the least amount of intervention.

 Equipped with the latest technology, here qualified and trained doctors conduct and supervise all procedures in strict adherence to protocols developed by Dr. Saheta.

-We are happy to be a part of your journey to reach your health goals.
+We are happy to be a part of your journey to reach your health goals and get glowing skin.
 If you think we have been able to help you, please do review us:

 This article is one in a series of articles on skin conditions by Dr. Sejal Saheta – MD, DNB – Dermatology and Venereology.
 The objective of this series is to educate the reader and help them take precautions against various skin conditions they come across on an everyday basis.
 These articles are not meant to be used by patients for self-diagnosis or for avoiding proper medical treatment.